avine/formation-angular-base/CahierExercices/07_rest.md

 ## Lab 7: Communication with REST API

-The goal is to communicate with a REST server developed with NodeJS (given by the trainer), to get products and save the basket.
+The goal is to communicate with a REST server developed with Node.js (given by the trainer), to get products and save the basket.

 To run the server, do: